advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter4.md

 In computer science, a queue is a collection of entities organized in a sequence, where entities can be added at one end and removed from the other.
 The operation of adding an element to the rear is called enqueue, while removing an element from the front is called dequeue.
 This makes a queue a first-in-first-out (FIFO) data structure, meaning the first element added will be the first one removed.
 In other words, elements are processed in the order they are added.

 Queues are linear data structures, or sequential collections, and are commonly used in computer programs.
 They can be implemented using circular buffers or linked lists.
 In MySQL, queues are often encapsulated with additional functionalities, such as synchronized queues and double-ended queues, for FIFO processing needs.
-For instance, the *incoming* member shown below uses a synchronized queue to store Group Replication¡¯s applier packets, serving as a cache for data related to Paxos network interactions and relay log disk writes.
+For instance, the *incoming* member shown below uses a synchronized queue to store Group Replication's applier packets, serving as a cache for data related to Paxos network interactions and relay log disk writes.
 This buffering helps manage data when relay log writing lags behind.

 ```c++
   /* The incoming event queue */